fitzsim/cl-starter-script/README.md

 unfortunately is not widely packaged by distros.

-Also look at [Roswell](https://github.com/roswell/roswell) as another potential basis for Common Lisp scripting, and lots more.
+Also look at [Roswell](https://github.com/roswell/roswell) as another potential basis for Common Lisp scripting and lots more.

 # Learning resources